Creating your own cloud, look at the infrastructure

-- Everytime you want to create a new service, generate the corresponding configuration: new CNAME record:
+- Everytime you want to create a new service, you will need to generate a new CNAME record:

 Tips: If you really don’t want to invest in a domain name, you have 2 options to access your services:

 - you’ll have to type in your browser the ip address of your server followed by the port the application is running (eg: http:/188.8.131.52:1010).
-Good luck to explain this to a non tech savvy guy over the phone.
-It won’t be user friendly, slower (no gzip compression) and less secure (no web application firewall).
+It won’t be user friendly, slower (no gzip compression), less secure (no web application firewall) and good luck to explain this to a non tech savvy guy

 - you can trick your OS dns resolution by editing your host file (

 /etc/hostsin linux and OSX).
 Example: if you add: “